danibarker/WordSmith/README.md

 ## Files you need on your local version

-  `csw.dat`
+  `csw.dat` `twl.dat` `mw.dat`
-   This is the dictionary file, plain text, each word on one line following this example:
+   These are the dictionary files, plain text, each word on one line following this example (will work with only one or two of these files, a warning will just be shown for the missing files):

       AA	(Hawaiian) a volcanic rock consisting of angular blocks of lava with a very rough surface [n -S]	bcfm	hls	46	AA

       word (tab \t) definition (tab \t) front_hooks (tab \t) back_hooks (tab \t) probability (tab \t) alphagram

-      also if you add another tab and a # at the end of the line for collins only words, the bot will display the # at the end of the word, this is optional though
+      also for csw.dat if you add another tab and a # at the end of the line for collins only words, the bot will display the # at the end of the word, this is optional though

-  `config.dat`
+  `config.json`
    This is the configuration file to connect the bot to a twitch account and have it join channels, it has the following 5 lines only (made up info) instructions on how to set up your own bot found below:

-      oauth:2cw2mrjef8fd8fdoyd95fbi2ajnwpvy1
-      oe08ff8dfds8fdfjd99fda68g6pt
-      BotsTwitchAccountName
-      somestreamer,anotherstreamer,athirdstreamer
-      csw
+      {
+        "irc_token": "oauth:2cw2mrjef8fd8fdoyd95fbi2ajnwpvy1",
+        "client_id": "oe08ff8dfds8fdfjd99fda68g6pt",
+        "nick": "BotsTwitchAccountName",
+        "channels": {
+            "somestreamer": {
+                "lexicon": "twl",
+                "command_blacklist": []
+            },
+            "anotherstreamer": {
+                "lexicon": "csw",
+                "command_blacklist": []
+            }
+      }

+}

 ## Setting up your own bot